Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/description.md

 These descriptions are used in the documentation website rendered by dbt (refer to [the documentation guide](/docs/build/documentation) or [<Constant name="explorer" />](/docs/explore/explore-projects)).

-Descriptions can include markdown, as well as the [`doc` jinja function](/reference/dbt-jinja-functions/doc).
+Descriptions can include markdown, as well as the [`doc` Jinja function](/reference/dbt-jinja-functions/doc).

 :::caution You may need to quote your YAML